Skip to Main Content

 Scroll

-Underwater filming captures imagery beneath the water's surface using specialized waterproof camera housings, lighting systems, and safety protocols.
-Peru offers two distinct underwater environments: the cold, nutrient-rich Pacific coast at Paracas (with sea lions and Humboldt penguins) and the warmer northern beaches around Máncora, plus the freshwater Amazon basin around Iquitos with its pink river dolphins and dense biodiversity.
+Underwater filming captures images below the water's surface.
+It relies on waterproof housings, lighting rigs, and strict safety rules.
+Peru offers two distinct underwater worlds.
+The cold, nutrient-rich Pacific coast at Paracas brings sea lions and Humboldt penguins.
+Warmer northern beaches sit near Máncora.
+The freshwater Amazon basin around Iquitos adds pink river dolphins and rich wildlife.

-We coordinate underwater operations with certified Peruvian dive teams, source cinema-grade waterproof equipment, and manage permits through DICAPI (the Peruvian Navy's maritime authority) and local Capitanías de Puerto.
-Our team handles logistics for Pacific shoots, Amazon river expeditions out of Iquitos, and pool-based controlled work in Lima for actor sequences.
+Our crews run underwater shoots with certified Peruvian dive teams and source cinema-grade waterproof gear.
+We manage permits through DICAPI, the Peruvian Navy's maritime authority, plus the local Capitanías de Puerto.
+The team covers Pacific shoots and Amazon river trips out of Iquitos.
+Controlled pool work in Lima handles actor scenes.

 Capabilities